Robbepop/apint/README.md

 ## Release Notes

+### Version 0.3.0 TODO

+- Rename many functions from `_checked_` to `_wrapping_` and clarified documentation.
+- Added multiplication and division functions.
+- Add circular shift functions like `rotate_left_assign`.
+- Removed `Bit`, changed `ApInt::from_bit` to `ApInt::from_bool`.
+- reorganized internals with updated dependencies and better performance all around.
+- Corrected README.md for markdown lints.
+- Fixed all Clippy warnings

 ### Version 0.2.0 - 2018-05-16

 - Add `Binary`, `LowerHex` and `UpperHex` impls to `Int`, `UInt` and `ApInt`.